milesj/packemon/website/docs/index.md

 ## Features

 - Scaffold TypeScript packages, in either a monorepo or polyrepo project setup.
-- Configure packages for Node.js, Web browsers, or React Native, with multiple output formats like CommonJS and ECMAScript (default).
+- Configure packages for Node.js, Web browsers, React Native, or Electron, with multiple output formats like CommonJS and ECMAScript.
 - Build packages with Rollup to create self-contained and tree-shaken bundles.
 Provide the smallest file sizes possible!
 - Support a single index import, multiple imports, deep imports, or any kind of entry point.